Altai-man/ASN-BER/README.md

 }

 # Mark our SEQUENCE as ASNSequence
-class Rocket does ASNType {
+class Rocket does ASNSequence {
     has Str $.name is UTF8String; # UTF8String
     has Str $.message is default-value("Hello World") is UTF8String; # DEFAULT has Fuel $.fuel; # ENUMERATED